What Is Word Choice In Literature

 Conclusion

 Word choice, or diction, is far more than just selecting words from a dictionary.
-It is the deliberate and artful selection of language to convey meaning, evoke emotions, reveal character, and build worlds.
-Which means it's the brushstroke that brings a literary canvas to life.
-Practically speaking, understanding the nuances of denotation, connotation, tone, and imagery allows readers to appreciate the craftsmanship behind compelling literature and to engage with the text on a deeper, more meaningful level.
-By paying attention to the words that authors choose, we can open up new insights into their stories and gain a greater appreciation for the power of language itself Small thing, real impact..
+But it is the deliberate and artful selection of language to convey meaning, evoke emotions, reveal character, and build worlds.
+It's the brushstroke that brings a literary canvas to life.
+Understanding the nuances of denotation, connotation, tone, and imagery allows readers to appreciate the craftsmanship behind compelling literature and to engage with the text on a deeper, more meaningful level.
+By paying attention to the words that authors choose, we can open up new insights into their stories and gain a greater appreciation for the power of language itself Most people skip this — try not to..

 How does paying attention to word choice change the way you experience literature?
 What are some examples of powerful word choice that have resonated with you?